svzj95/gem5_gt/README.md

 # README #

-This is a Georgia Tech internal gem5 repository used by Tushar Krishna (tushar@ece.gatech.edu) for his Interconnection Networks course.
+This is a Georgia Tech internal gem5 repository used by Tushar Krishna (http://tusharkrishna.ece.gatech.edu) for his Interconnection Networks course.
 This is an old version of the repo (from Jan 2018) and is primarily used to build Garnet2.0 in a standalone manner.

 ## How to Build ##